outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 ## Connecting to ZooKeeper

-Similar to the *nc* command, the built-in 'zkCli.sh' connects to servers and perform file-like operations:
+Similar to the *nc* command, the built-in 'zkCli.sh' connects to servers and perform filesystem-like operations:

 ```bash
 logger@container-logger1 ~ $ zkCli.sh -server localhost:2181 help     # print help message